- Targeting Canadian recreational and European medical cannabis markets

 How is it doing:

-The company has been making deep inroads into the German market thanks to several contract wins.
-Most recently, Farmako struck a binding supply agreement with ZenPharm Limited, a subsidiary of Zenabis Global Inc (TSX:ZENA), to secure additional medical cannabis stock.
-ZenPharm will supply flower cultivated by Zenabis to Farmako for distribution to patients in Germany.
-Farmako also signed a similar supply deal with Adjupharm GmbH.
+The company has been making deep inroads into the German market thanks to several contract wins in 2021.
+Farmako struck a binding supply agreement with ZenPharm Limited, a subsidiary of Zenabis (TSX:ZENA) Global Inc to secure additional medical cannabis stock.
+ZenPharm will supply flower cultivated by Zenabis (TSX:ZENA) to Farmako for distribution to patients in Germany.
+Farmako has also signed a similar supply deal with Adjupharm GmbH.

-In Germany, licensing and certification are crucial.
-Farmako has secured a special authorization from the German Federal Institute for Drugs and Medical Devices for the distribution of medical cannabis flowers that have undergone an ionizing radiation treatment (AMRadV license).
-This is a critical milestone for Farmako, as the German medical cannabis wholesaler will now be able to import for sale in Germany medical cannabis that is EU-GMP certified, but which has been subject to sterilization by irradiation.
+Farmako has secured special authorization from the German Federal Institute for Drugs and Medical Devices for the distribution of medical cannabis flowers that have undergone an ionizing radiation treatment (AMRadV license).
+This is a critical milestone for Farmako, as the German medical cannabis wholesaler is able to import for sale in Germany medical cannabis that is EU-GMP certified, but which has been subject to sterilization by irradiation.

 What the boss says: